Social Media as Evidence in Family Law Cases

 How Social Media Influences Divorce Proceedings

-Social media posts can be used to give insight into a variety of family law matters including child custody claims and financial support.
+Social media posts can be used to give insight into a variety of family law matters including parenting claims and financial support.
 This is especially true when issues of credibility arise.
-For example, posting crude status updates or photos on Facebook can be detrimental to ones reputation and greatly influence a judges decision in allocating custody.
+For example, posting crude status updates or photos on Facebook can be detrimental to ones reputation and greatly influence a Justice’s/Judge’s decision in allocating parenting time and decision making matters.
 This is exactly what happened in M.J.M v.
 A.D.
 The court dismissed the fathers application for guardianship after his Facebook page was deemed to expose the child to risk and displayed a disregard for her best interest.
-His online behaviour demonstrated a lack of consideration for the mother which The Court found to be troubling, especially when being asked to determine the decision-making authority of both parents.
+His online behaviour demonstrated a lack of consideration for the mother which the Court found to be troubling, especially when being asked to determine the decision-making authority of both parents.

 You’re Only As Credible As Your Social Media Makes You Out To Be